General Staff Information/ Full-time and Summer

 - Bearskin is one of the larger resorts on the Gunflint Trail, but we are still a small, family-owned resort.
 We are very dependent on the reliability of a minimal number of employees.
 If you leave earlier than you promised, it is no small thing — we employ exactly the right number of people to make it through the season.
 We will ask you to sign a contract specifying your end date, and your final check will be dependent upon reaching your contractual date.

-- College students, please be honest about your ending dates.
-We will give first priority to summer employees who can start by mid-May and especially to those who can work through Labor Day, or close to that date.
+- We will give first priority to summer employees who can start by mid-May and especially to those who can work through Labor Day, or close to that date.
 If you are returning to college, check your fall start date before you apply, please!
-Fall & winter seasonal employees will be hired through specific dates.
-If you choose to leave weeks or months early, it puts a great deal of stress on the remaining staff.
-Choose your end dates carefully when you apply.

 - Everyone works on Saturdays and Sundays during the summer, “turn-over” days.
-If you are not comfortable with working on those days, this is not your ideal summer job.
 You will have 2 days off each week, but those days will usually not be on the weekend.
-We will try to give you 2 days off in a row, but it is not guaranteed.

 - Our housing is simple, fairly nice, and non-smoking.
 All housing has full kitchen facilities.
 You take care of your own meals.
 Our staff lives in houses or individual apartments; we do not have a dorm or bunkhouse.
-We do have some fairly non-intrusive rules while you live in our housing; your continuing employment is dependent on your following the rules during both your “on” and “off” hours.
-You can be fired for problematic behavior in your off hours if it occurs in or affects our staff housing situation.
+We do have some fairly non-intrusive rules while you live in our housing.
+Your continuing employment is dependent on your following the rules during both your "on" and "off" hours.

-- You should know that the Gunflint Trail is small community of people who tell everyone everything.
+- You should know that the Gunflint Trail is a small community of people who tell everyone everything.
+If you do it, we will hear about it — probably within a few hours.
+Amazingly fast.
 Only choose to apply here if you think your typical behavior wherever you go will reflect well on Bearskin Lodge.

-- We prefer summer employees who are 21 years old, or who have been living away from home in a n0n-dorm environment for more than one year.
+- We prefer employees who are 20+ years old, or who have been living away from home for more than one year.
 We are located a long distance from everything, so you need to be competent at caring for your meals, health, and daily needs.

-Applying for Summer 2013: If you think you fit these criteria, please fill out the application linked to this page and fax or mail it to us.
-It can also be copied into a Word document and saved as a PDF, then attached to an e-mail.
+Applying for Summer 2017: If you think you fit these criteria, please fill out the application linked to this page and fax or mail it to us.
 A cover letter or e-mail describing your interest in the job and your background helps us get to know you, as does a photo (optional, of course.)
 The more information your provide for us, the better!
 Your job references will be checked, so please provide accurate contact information.